Trending Topics

 Monitoring AVPU and other vital signs will help determine if the patient is improving, worsening or responding to treatment

-Have you heard, “The patient is unconscious, breathing, and talking” and thought, “Huh?”
+Have you heard another healthcare provider say something like this, “The patient is unconscious, breathing, and talking” and think, “Huh?”

 • A = Awake.
 The patient is Awake